geethsenaviratne/portfolio/README.md

-# 🌐 Geeth Senavirathna — Portfolio
+# 🌐 Geeth SenaviratNE — Portfolio

 This is **portfolio website** built with **React + Vite**.